Payments Management

 This authorization number must be entered exactly as shown on the original authorization.
 Replace DEMO 12 with your authorization number.

-The following Warning opens.
+A Warning Dialog opens.

 5. Click the Pre-Authorization button.